Continuous-variable quantum communication: Continuous-variable quantum key distribution

 Heterodyne detection avoids active basis choice.
 A common implementation is to split the quantum states at a balanced beam splitter and to detect its outputs with two homodyne detectors measuring orthogonal quadratures.
 This is shown in Fig.~\ref{fig:receiver}(b).
-The orthogonality of the measured quadratures can automatically be ensured by using $90^\circ$ optical hybrids which utilize polarization optics to turn the phase of the LO in one arm by $90^\circ$ with respect to the other.
-The introduction of optical hybrids into CV-QKD systems has enabled the development of LLO schemes~\cite{Qi2015,Huang2015a,Soh2015}, aimed at removing the attacks on the LO, as described in Sec. \ref{sec:practimpl}.
-For those, the LO is derived from a laser located at the receiver, which is independent of the laser used at the transmitter.
-The frequency of the LO laser can be tuned close to that of the transmitter laser which yields a phase drift proportional to the frequency difference, corrupted by phase noise of the lasers.
-The phase drift and noise have to be measured and can be compensated in post-processing by applying simple rotations in the phase space spanned by the measured orthogonal quadratures.
-The detection scheme is called intradyne detection and works well for frequency differences of the lasers lower than half the bandwidth of the quantum states.
-It can be implemented for both the modulation schemes based on displacing coherent states and baseband modulation, i.e.\ the displacement of vacuum states.
+The orthogonality of the measured quadratures can automatically be ensured using $90^\circ$ optical hybrids that utilize polarization optics to turn the phase of the LO in one arm by $90^\circ$ with respect to the other.
+The introduction of optical hybrids into CV-QKD systems has enabled the development of LLO schemes~\cite{Qi2015,Huang2015a,Soh2015} that aim to remove the attacks on the LO, as described in Sec. \ref{subsec:implsec}.
+For them the LO is derived from a laser located at the receiver that is independent of the laser used at the transmitter.
+The frequency of the LO laser can be tuned close to that of the transmitter laser, which yields a phase drift proportional to the frequency difference that is corrupted by phase noise of the lasers.
+The phase drift and noise have to be measured and can be compensated for in postprocessing by applying simple rotations in the phase space spanned by the measured orthogonal quadratures.
+The detection scheme, which is called intradyne detection, works well for frequency differences of lasers lower than half the bandwidth of the quantum states.
+The scheme can be implemented for modulation schemes based both on displacing coherent states and on baseband modulation, i.e., the displacement of vacuum states.

-A second implementation approach to heterodyne detection is known as radio-frequency (RF) heterodyne detection, depicted in Fig.~\ref{fig:receiver}(c).
-Here, the LO is detuned from the frequency band occupied by the quantum states.
-Since a detuned LO also interferes with the image band to the frequency band occupied by the quantum states, a simple balanced receiver setup with one detector is sufficient to measure both quadratures simultaneously.
-As a single balanced detector is enough, an advantage in comparison to an optical hybrid is that the splitting ratio of the quantum states is exactly 50:50 and that the quantum efficiency is the same for both quadratures.
-RF heterodyne detection is best used with single-sideband or baseband modulation schemes.
+A second implementation approach to heterodyne detection known as radio-frequency (rf) heterodyne detection is depicted in Fig.~\ref{fig:receiver}(c).
+Here the LO is detuned from the frequency band occupied by the quantum states.
+Since a detuned LO also interferes with the image band to the frequency band occupied by the quantum states, a simple balanced receiver setup with one detector is sufficient to measure the two quadratures simultaneously.
+As a single balanced detector is enough, advantages in comparison to an optical hybrid are that the splitting ratio of the quantum states is exactly 50:50 and that the quantum efficiency is the same for both quadratures. rf heterodyne detection is best used with single-sideband or baseband modulation schemes.